 All drug crimes in Minnesota state court are covered under chapter 152 of the Minnesota statutes.
 Drug offenses are usually determined by the type of drug in question and the amount of the drug.
 Drug offenses are classified into five degrees, all of which are felonies.
 Since each level has different possibilities, the following section will describe some of the most common offenses in Minnesota.

 Second degree controlled-substance crime: This includes the sale of mixtures that contain at least 3 grams of cocaine, meth, or heroin; or at least 10 grams of mixtures that contain any other narcotic apart from heroin, cocaine, or meth, at least within 90 days.
-It also covers the possession of a mixture of at least 6 grams of heroin, cocaine, or meth; or more than 50 grams of any mixture that containing any other narcotic from meth, cocaine, or heroin.
-The sentence here is up to a $500,000 fine and/or up to 25 years in prison.
-In case you have a prior conviction of the crime, you face a minimum of 3 years in prison and a sentence not exceeding 40 years in prison.
+Certain aggravating factors may need to be present.
+It also covers the possession of a number of different drugs -- for example possessing a mixture of drugs weighing at least 6 grams and containing heroin qualifies.
+The law allows a sentence of up to a $500,000 fine and/or up to 25 years in prison.
+If you have a prior conviction, you face a minimum of 3 years in prison and a sentence not exceeding 40 years in prison.

 Third degree controlled-substance crime: This would constitute being caught selling one or more mixtures of any form of a narcotic drug or one or mixtures of 5 kgs of marijuana or more in a period of 90 days.
-This crime also includes the possession of one or more mixtures of 3 or more grams of heroin, cocaine, meth, or at least 10 grams of mixtures containing other narcotics at least once within 90 days.
+This crime also includes the possession of one or more mixtures of 3 or more grams of heroin, or at least 10 grams of mixtures containing other narcotics.
 The penalty is a sentence not exceeding 20 years in prison, and/or a fine not exceeding $250,000.
-People with a prior conviction for this crime face a sentence of at least 2 years and a maximum sentence not exceeding 30 years in prison.

-Fourth Degree controlled substance: These include selling one or more mixtures of most of the Schedule I, II, or III drugs, or Schedule VI or V drugs to a minor.
+Fourth Degree controlled substance: These include selling one or more mixtures of most of the Schedule I, II, or III drugs, or Schedule IV or V drugs to a minor.
 This also includes possessing one or more mixtures of most Schedule I, II, or III with the intention of selling.
 It carries a penalty not exceeding 15 years in prison, and a fine not exceeding $100,000.
-For those with a prior conviction of this crime, the minimum sentence is 1 year and a maximum of 30 years.

-Fifth degree controlled-substance crime: This carries a penalty of a fine not exceeding $10,000 or up to 5 years in prison.
+Fifth degree controlled-substance crime: This is the least severe of the Minnesota drug offense crimes but can still be a serious felony.
+Fifth-degree controlled substance crimes carry a penalty of a fine not exceeding $10,000 or up to 5 years in prison, although a skilled attorney can discuss how you may have options to maneuver around harsh outcomes like these.
 The offense includes possessing one or more mixtures of Schedule I, II, III, or VI drugs as long as the drug is more than a small amount of marijuana.
 It also includes selling at least one mixture of a Schedule IV drug, or more than a little amount of marijuana.
 A small amount of marijuana is about 42.5. the sale or possession of this small amount of marijuana is considered a petty misdemeanor.

 MN Drug Crimes Attorneys Who Understand Minnesota Law